jazzband/django-debug-toolbar/docs/configuration.rst

 The debug toolbar provides two settings that you can add in your project's settings module to customize its behavior.

+.. note:: Do you really need a customized configuration?

+    The debug toolbar ships with a default configuration that is considered sane for the vast majority of Django projects.
+Don't copy-paste blindly the default values shown below into you settings module!
+It's useless and it'll prevent you from taking advantage of better defaults that may be introduced in future releases.

 DEBUG_TOOLBAR_PANELS
 --------------------